Handsome Dan: In popular culture

 The Shake Shack location in New Haven, Connecticut, features a menu item named after Handsome Dan, called the Handsome Dog.
 The Handsome Dog, which features beer-marinated deep-fried onions and two kinds of cheese, debuted at the New Haven location but can now be found at all other Shake Shack locations, albeit as the Dapper Dog.

 The TV series Gilmore Girls, which is set in Connecticut, makes several references to the Handsome Dan Statue.

 In the TV series Gossip Girl, Blair Waldorf is given a pet bulldog by her father in season 2, episode 16.
 The bulldog is named Handsome Dan in honor of Blair's aspirations to attend Yale following high school.
 Blair shortens his name to "Handsome".
 Blair's scheming results in her losing her acceptance to Yale, and she gives the bulldog away to a homeless man.
 However, she later orders him back.
-When her father returns back to France, he forces his daughter to let him take “Handsome” back with him, as he is disappointed with her.
+When her father returns to France, he forces his daughter to let him take “Handsome” back with him, as he is disappointed with her.

 In the movie Wayne's World 2, Handsome Dan is a radio personality for WPIG.
 Despite his name, he isn't classically handsome.
 Harry Shearer played the role.